Free delivery over PKR 5,000 · COD nationwide

 Learn how to increase sperm count naturally in Pakistan with proven supplements, diet changes, and lifestyle tips.
 Expert male fertility guide for 2026.

-This guide breaks down what the research actually says, which supplements deliver measurable results, and which everyday habits silently wreck your fertility.
-Whether you are planning your first child or have been trying for months, every recommendation below is backed by clinical evidence and adapted to what is available across Lahore, Karachi, Islamabad, and the rest of Pakistan.
+This guide cuts through the noise.
+It covers what the research actually says, which supplements deliver real results, and which daily habits quietly damage your fertility.
+Whether you are planning your first child or have been trying for months, every tip below is backed by clinical evidence and matched to what you can find across Lahore, Karachi, Islamabad, and the rest of Pakistan.

-A basic semen analysis at any major lab in Pakistan (Chughtai, Shaukat Khanum, Aga Khan) typically costs PKR 2,000–4,000 and gives you all four numbers.
-If your results fall short, the strategies below can help — and many men see improvements within 60 to 90 days, which is one full sperm production cycle.
+A basic semen analysis at any major lab (Chughtai, Shaukat Khanum, Aga Khan) usually costs PKR 2,000 to 4,000.
+It gives you all four numbers.
+If your results fall short, the strategies below can help.
+Many men see improvements within 60 to 90 days, which is one full sperm production cycle.

 Top Causes of Low Sperm Count in Pakistani Men

-Before you fix the problem, you need to understand what is causing it.
+Before you fix the problem, you need to know what is causing it.
 These are the most relevant factors for men in Pakistan:

 1. Heat Exposure

-Pakistan’s summers regularly exceed 40°C, and testicular temperature directly affects sperm production.
-Tight clothing, prolonged sitting (desk jobs and ride-hailing drivers), and laptop-on-lap habits compound the issue.
-Studies show scrotal temperatures above 35°C suppress spermatogenesis significantly.
+Pakistan's summers often top 40°C, and testicular temperature directly affects sperm production.
+Tight clothing, long hours sitting (desk jobs and ride-hailing drivers), and laptop-on-lap habits make it worse.
+Studies show scrotal temperatures above 35°C suppress sperm production a lot.

 2. Nutritional Deficiencies

-A 2023 survey by the Pakistan National Nutrition Survey found that over 40% of adult men are deficient in zinc, vitamin D, and folate — three nutrients directly linked to sperm production.
-Heavy reliance on refined carbohydrates and cooking oils, with limited intake of nuts, seafood, and green vegetables, creates a fertility-hostile nutritional profile.
+A 2023 Pakistan National Nutrition Survey found that over 40% of adult men are deficient in zinc, vitamin D, and folate.
+All three are directly linked to sperm production.
+Heavy use of refined carbs and cooking oils, with few nuts, seafood, and green vegetables, creates a diet that works against fertility.

 3. Stress and Sleep Deprivation

-Cortisol — the stress hormone — directly suppresses testosterone.
-With rising economic pressure, many Pakistani men in the 30–50 age bracket report chronic stress and poor sleep, both of which measurably lower sperm count and motility.
+Cortisol, the stress hormone, directly suppresses testosterone.
+With rising money pressure, many Pakistani men aged 30 to 50 report chronic stress and poor sleep.
+Both measurably lower sperm count and motility.

 4. Smoking and Tobacco Use

 Pakistan has one of the highest male smoking rates in South Asia.
-Research published in the Asian Journal of Andrology shows that smokers produce 23% fewer sperm on average, with higher DNA fragmentation rates.
+Research in the Asian Journal of Andrology shows that smokers produce 23% fewer sperm on average, with more DNA damage.

 5. Environmental Toxins